Are condo fees worth it?

 Lack of Storage Space

 Not having a basement, garage, attic, or additional closets might be a downside for residents who need to store items.
-Some condos include small storage units assigned, which are included in the condo fees.
+Some condos include small storage units assigned, which are included in the fees.
 Alternatively, some owners may purchase a storage locker that can be sold with the unit.